openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 **How to manually display HLS without using the above WIDGETS:**

-+ Add a template widget with the following code using an Openhab item to link to your cameras ``hlsUrl`` channel.
++ Add a template widget with the following code using an openHAB item to link to your cameras ``hlsUrl`` channel.

 ```